EmergentSoftware/SQL-Server-Development-Assessment/README.md

 # Test Database Install

 The 'Test Database' folder contains the RedGate SQL Source Control.
 Use this database for creating and testing checks.

+SQL Server 2008+ is supported.
+You can script out the test database and downgrade schema features like `DATETIME2` that is not supported.

 **Quick Steps to Setup and Use:**